Motivic Realizations of Singularity Categories and Vanishing Cycles: Matrix factorizations and derived categories of singularities

 Moreover, both $\dgcat_A^{\mathrm{idem}}$ and $\dgcat_A$ come canonically equipped with symmetric monoidal structures induced by the tensor product of locally flat dg-categories $\mathrm{dgcat}_A^{\mathrm{strict, loc-flat}}\subseteq \mathrm{dgcat}_A^\mathrm{strict}$ - namely, those strict dg-categories whose enriching hom-complexes are flat in the category of chain complexes.
 The localization functor

 is monoidal with respect to these monoidal structures.
-We address the reader to \cite{MR2762557} for a complete account of the dg-categories and to \cite[Section 6.1.1 and 6.1.2]{robalo-thesis} for an $\s$-categorical narrative of these facts \footnote{where we use locally cofibrant dg-categories instead of locally flat.
+We address the reader to \cite{MR2762557} for a complete account of the dg-categories, to \cite[Prop.
+2.22]{tabuada-cisinski} for the monoidal structure and \cite[Section 6.1.1 and 6.1.2]{robalo-thesis} for an $\s$-categorical narrative of these facts \footnote{where we use locally cofibrant dg-categories instead of locally flat.
 The two strategies are equivalent as every locally cofibrant dg-category is locally flat \cite[2.3(3)]{Toen-homotopytheorydgcatsandderivedmoritaequivalences} and a cofibrant replacement functor is an inverse.
 See also the discussion in \cite[p.
 222]{robalo-thesis}.}.

 \begin{notation} For a dg-category $T$, we will denote as $[T]$ its homotopy category. \end{notation}

 At several occasions we will need to take dg-quotients: if $T_0\to T$ is a map in $\dgcat_A^{\mathrm{idem}}$, one considers its cofiber as a pushout